 Online sellers worldwide know well the importance of maintaining their presence on the e-commerce giant Amazon.
-While doing so, it is of vital importance to know how to manage the products in accordance with what is most beneficial for them.
-That is where the point arises as to what is Amazon Seller Fulfilled Prime and how is it different from FBA(Fulfilled by Amazon).
+While doing so, it is vital to know how to manage the products according to what is most beneficial for them.
+That is where the point arises as to what is Amazon Seller Fulfilled Prime and how it is different from FBA(Fulfilled by Amazon).
 Both these programs or services are basically the deciding factors for the management and shipping of your Amazon product inventory.
-However, it is not just about that as you may choose either of these depending upon the charges, profit margin, inventory, storage or warehouse and many other factors.
+However, it is not just about that as you may choose either of these depending upon the charges, profit margin, inventory, storage or warehouse, and many other factors.
 So let’s see which one can be more suitable for a seller and its business.

 - You need to go through a trial period in which you need to sell at least 300 orders.

-- You need to have 99% on-time shipment record.
+- Need to have 99% on-time shipment record.

 - You need to use the Buy Shipping services for at least 95% of your orders.

-- You need to have less than 1% of the cancelation rate.
+- Need to have less than 1% of the cancelation rate.

-So let’s start an in-depth analysis of how Amazon seller fulfilled prime is different from Fulfilled By Amazon.
+So let’s start an in-depth analysis of how Amazon Seller Fulfilled Prime vs Fulfillment By Amazon.

-Differences between Fulfillment by Amazon (FBA) and Seller Fulfilled Prime (SFP)
+Differences between Fulfillment by Amazon (FBA) & Seller Fulfilled Prime (SFP)

-Selling on Amazon while using the Fulfilled By Amazon costs you an amount which is not less especially if the product that you are selling is procuring you low-profit margins.
-You need to pay the picking, packing, handling as well as storage fee if you are using the FBA service.
-On the other hand, the seller fulfilled prime needs you to take all the actions, from packing, the shipping cost of different locations etc. So at one hand, where you may save yourself with seller fulfilled prime to pay to Amazon for the order fulfillment, you also have to manage all the expenses yourself.
-But in case you are a seller who has fewer inventories to manage, local shipping or convenience in shipping, you may go for the seller fulfilled prime and make it a light-on-pocket process.
+Selling on Amazon while using the Fulfilled By Amazon costs you an amount that is not less especially if the product that you are selling is procuring you low-profit margins.
+You need to pay the picking, packing, handling, and storage fee if you are using the FBA service.
+On the other hand, the seller fulfilled prime needs you to take all the actions, from packing, shipping costs to different locations, etc. So on the one hand, where you may save yourself with seller fulfilled prime to pay to Amazon for the order fulfillment, you also have to manage all the expenses yourself.
+But in case you are a seller who has fewer inventories to manage, local shipping, or convenience in shipping, you may go for the seller fulfilled prime and make it a light-on-pocket process.

 With seller fulfilled prime, sellers have complete control over the inventory of the product.
-They don’t divide the inventory between their own store and the Amazon fulfillment centre.
-So if you as a seller opt for the seller fulfilled prime, you may have the control over your inventory and you may distribute it in case you have multi-sales channel.
+They don’t divide the inventory between their own store and the Amazon fulfillment center.
+So if you as a seller opt for the seller fulfilled prime, you may have control over your inventory, and you may distribute it in case you have a multi-sales channel.

-The return of your product is solely handled by Amazon if you have selected the Fulfilled By Amazon.
-On the other hand, if you have opted for seller fulfilled prime, you need to handle all the returns yourself at your own expenses.
+.+n expense.
 Although it negates the chances of customer fraud and makes it easy for you to handle the product return, it could also be an exhaustive task.
-For returns, you need to have a dedicated staff and department for the handling of return and customer communication.
+For returns, you need to have a dedicated staff and department for the handling of the return and customer communication.